nuveo/cv-test/02-FraudDetection/README.md

+# How to execute:

+Just type "bash  python/python3 FraudDetection.py" to see the algorithm execute.
+You will see the load of the images (because of TQDM) and the trainig process (KERAS).
+At the end of the process you will se the prediction of a image, by the trained model.

 # Description

 The collection contains offline signature samples.
 The images were scanned at 600dpi resolution and cropped with a controlled image region where the signature verification is done.